“He buys me many Books – but begs me not to read them”

 Father is really sober from excessive satisfaction, and bears his honors with a most becoming air.

-Though Emily Dickinson clearly thought highly of her father, his conventional values, imposing authority, and frequent absences on business trips brought strain to their relationship.
+Though Emily Dickinson clearly thought highly of her father, his conventional values and imposing authority strained their relationship.
 Writing to Austin, who was away at school, she expressed regretfully that she and her family

 don’t have many jokes tho’ now, it is pretty much all sobriety, and we do not have much poetry, father having made up his mind that it’s pretty much all real life. … Father’s real life and mine sometimes come into collision, but as yet, escape unhurt!
 (L65).